 Reduced costs through the reduction of administrative tasks

 According to some estimates, the hidden costs of quality management can amount to upwards of 20% of the total cost of goods sold.
 This is because manual quality management processes are both difficult to control and offer no visibility across processes.

-With intelligent automation, stakeholders can easily view performance data and employee tasks in one centralized location.
-Organizations can also use automation to perform quicker and more accurate tests, as well as integrate with a document management system.
+With hyperautomation, stakeholders can easily view performance data and employee tasks in one centralized location.
+Organizations can also use automation to perform quicker and more accurate tests and integrate with a document management system.

 Campaign and advertising approval process

 With intelligent automation, organizations can create workflows for automated approval processes.
 Marketing team members can simply submit an approval request electronically.
-The request will be routed to the designated team member for approval and the employee notified when it has been approved.
-Instead of spending days or weeks waiting for a signature, campaigns can be approved and launched in a matter of hours.
+The designated team member will route and approve the request and then notify the employee.
+You can approve and launch campaigns in a matter of hours instead of spending days or weeks waiting for a signature.

 Starting your intelligent automation journey?
 Talk with one of our experts so we can find the best hyperautomation software for your organization.